clairesunstudio/slidev-dataviz/week1.md

 <small><a href="http://www.demographia.com/db-worldua.pdf">Source: Demographia World Urban Areas, 2023</a></small>

 <!--
-As airstrikes in Gaza have forced hundreds of thousands of people to flee their homes and overwhelm areas, including hospitals, there is little room to go.
+Airstrikes in Gaza have displaced hundreds of thousands of people leaving them with little room to go.
 Visuals are more memorable than text alone.
 People tend to retain information presented visually for a longer time.
-Imagine you are looking at the raw data, or just a table of these data points.
-You are not likely to recall the numbers of people per sqare mile across these cities, but the visual will have a long-lasting effect on your brain.
+Imagine you are onnly looking at the raw data, or just a table of these data points - the source data are in a long tabular view.
+You are not likely to recall the specific numbers of people per sqare mile across these cities, but the visual will have a long-lasting effect on your brain.
 -->

 ---